-Despite being the most awarded and critically-acclaimed documentary film of 2024, nominated for the Academy Award for Best Documentary Feature and picked up for distribution in 24 countries, 'No Other Land (2024)' could not find a U.S. distributor due to its subject matter.
+Despite being nominated for the Academy Award for Best Documentary Feature and picked up for distribution in 24 countries, the film could not find a U.S. distributor due to its subject matter.
 However, the film had a limited theatrical release in the U.S. on January 31, 2025 through Cinetic Media, which facilitated bookings via Michael Tuckman Media.
-Tickets can be purchased on the film's official website.

 The documentary was edited in a cave in Masafer Yatta.